rust-in-blockchain/rust-in-blockchain/content/sponsoring.md

 Note that on mobile, the ad will appear after the page content.

 Sponsorships in the RiB Newsletter are textual.
-They are prominently displayed as a thanks from our sponsor, including the word "sponsor", along with a mutually agreed upon description of the sponsor (3 sentences maximum), which may include inline links.
+They are prominently displayed as thanks from our sponsor, including the word "sponsor", along with a mutually agreed upon description of the sponsor (3 sentences maximum), which may include inline links.